wowdev/WoWDBDefs/README.md

 # WoWDBDefs
-This repository will have an up to date location for column/field definitions for database files used in World of Warcraft.
+This repository has up to date column/field definitions for database files used in World of Warcraft.

+Features:
+- Updated definitions for all World of Warcraft builds between 7.3.5.26654 and current
+- New builds added soon after release (as long as there are no major DBC format changes)
+- Human readable
+- Machine readable ([C#](https://github.com/wowdev/WoWDBDefs/tree/master/code/C%23) and [Python](https://github.com/wowdev/WoWDBDefs/tree/master/code/Python3) code available as well as [a tool to convert DBD to JSON](https://github.com/wowdev/WoWDBDefs/tree/master/code/C%23/DBDefsConverter))

 Project goals:
-- Updated database definitions for all versions of World of Warcraft
+- Updated database definitions for all versions of World of Warcraft (work ongoing, some already available)
-- Human readable
-- Machine readable

 Cool stuff we might end up doing if this gets enough traction:
 - Repository will feed automated updates on WoWDev.wiki